isaacnmm/pestpolicy-hugo2XX/content/posts/does-lambda-cyhalothrin-kill-fleas/index.md

 layout: post
 ---

-[Lambda Cyhalothrin](http://npic.orst. edu/factsheets/l_cyhalogen. pdf) is a synthetic Pyrethroid chemical that is popular for pest control. - The ingredient is employed in a number of lawn and pest solutions that have been certified for controlling different problematic insects. **But does lambda-cyhalothrin kill [fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)?
+[Lambda Cyhalothrin](http://npic.orst.edu/factsheets/l_cyhalogen.pdf)is a synthetic Pyrethroid chemical that is popular for pest control. - The ingredient is employed in a number of lawn and pest solutions that have been certified for controlling different problematic insects. **But does lambda-cyhalothrin kill [fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)?

 YES, the synthetic pyrethroid is packaged in liquids, pellets, powders forms and it kills a range of outdoor and indoor pests such as fleas, bees, wasps, bed bugs, earwigs, scorpions, silverfish, ticks, flies, termites, spiders, cockroaches, and ants. ** In this article, I'll get deeper into the products that have Lambda-cyhalothrin for your DIY pest control.
 Let's get into it.